Estate, Trust & Tax Planning Services

 Achieving your financial goals is a tremendous accomplishment that can help you sleep more soundly at night and protect your wealth legacy for future generations.
 Unfortunately, you can quickly lose those assets if you do not implement prudent wealth management strategies.

 At HSC Wealth Advisors, our estate and tax planning services will help you preserve your assets from an undue tax burden while protecting them for future growth.
-If you have achieved your financial goals, don’t let them slip away with careless financial management.
-Whether you choose to put your assets in a trust or you’re planning for your heirs, HSC Wealth Advisors can relieve your tax burden with sound investment and transfer strategies.
+If you have achieved your financial goals, don’t let them slip away with careless financial management

 TAKE OUR RISK TOLERANCE QUESTIONNAIRE POWERED BY SEM

 The estate, tax and trust team at HSC Wealth Advisors can also help you move your assets into tax-efficient vehicles that will preserve your legacy.
-HSC Wealth Advisors has a 30-year history of providing sound planning advice to clients on a fee-only basis that ensures your interests are put where they should be: first.
-The estate, tax, and trust team at HSC Wealth Advisors can also help you move your assets into vehicles such as tax-efficient mutual funds in Virginia, that will preserve your legacy.
-If necessary, we’ll partner with qualified tax and legal professionals to assure the in-depth protection of your legacy.
+HSC Wealth Advisors has over 40 years of experience providing sound planning advice to clients on a fee-only basis that ensures your interests are put where they should be — first.

 An Independent, Fee-Only Financial Advisory Firm

 Unlike brokerage firms that push sponsored products on clients in exchange for fees, HSC Wealth Advisors only recommends ETFs and no-load, no-transaction-fee mutual funds that preserve your capital.
 We only accept fees for our advisory services — we never earn compensation to force our clients into specific products.
-Our fee-only policy avoids conflicts of interest and assures that we keep your best interests in mind.
-We take our fiduciary standard seriously, and we recommend only the investment vehicles that provide the most cost-effective returns.

 6 Additions to Estate Tax Planning